 Is New York a “net metering” state?

-Yes, our partners offer a variety of great solar financing options to help offset some of initial installation costs.
-In some cases, your monthly payment will be less than the amount of savings on your electric bill.
-Low interest rates are available and the solar system increases the value of your home.
-Again, the your solar installer will have all of the details on the available solar financing options but make sure you ask about the following:
+Yes, many solar installers offer a variety of excellent solar financing options to help offset some of the initial installation costs.
+If you decide to go solar, a solar professional will have details on the available solar financing options, but make sure you ask about the following: